 Glorious Goodwood, now know as the Qatar Goodwood Festival, is one of the key flat racing fixtures in the world.
-Held in the stunning West Sussex countryside, not only does the meeting include some of the best jockeys, trainers and races throughout the flat racing season, but it comes with all the glitz and glamour that these high-profile events seem to ooze.
+Held in the stunning West Sussex countryside, not only does the meeting include some of the best horses, jockeys, trainers and races throughout the flat racing season, but it comes with all the glitz and glamour that these high-profile events seem to ooze.

 Glorious Goodwood Major Races

 Late July/early August can mean only one thing for racing fans.
 That’s right, its time for Goodwood’s annual five-day equine spectacular.
 In what has been one of the most glorious summers in recent memory, the name of this ever popular festival could hardly be more fitting this year.
 Glorious in name, glorious in nature, expect many of the stars of the season to shine bright in Sussex during this meeting.

 |Friday||King George Stakes||Group 2 / 5f||Khaadem (2022)|